 Step 1 – Go to Collections Tab and click on PDF.co API v.1 folder

-Step 2 – Look for and click on File Uploader folder
+Step 2 – Look for and click on the File Uploader folder

 Step 3 – Click on Upload Files folder and click GET generate secure URL